Closing prices for crude oil, gold and other commodities | Fort Worth Business Press

 The Associated Press

-Benchmark U.S. crude oil for July delivery fell 42 cents to settle at $37.96 a barrel Monday.
-Brent crude oil for August delivery fell 25 cents to $40.71 a barrel.
+Benchmark U.S. crude oil for July delivery rose 88 cents to settle at $38.84 a barrel Thursday.
+Brent crude oil for August delivery rose 80 cents to $41.51 a barrel.